What Is a Registered Herbalist — and Why Does It Matter?

 The scope of knowledge a Registered Herbalist brings to a consultation is broader than most people expect.

 Materia medica — a working knowledge of hundreds of medicinal plants: their properties, affinities, energetics, clinical applications, and contraindications.
-Not as a list to consult, but as a living vocabulary.
+A living vocabulary, held in the body as much as the mind.

 Energetic frameworks — Western herbalism uses frameworks of hot, cold, damp, dry, tense, and relaxed to match the plant's qualities to the person's pattern.
 Many practitioners also draw from Traditional Chinese Medicine or Ayurvedic theory as additional lenses for assessment.
 I work through both TCM and Western energetics.

 Herb-drug interactions and safety — some herbs interact significantly with pharmaceutical medications.
-A Registered Herbalist has studied these interactions and can navigate them safely.
+A Registered Herbalist has studied these interactions and navigates them safely.
 This matters more than most people realize.

 Formulation — knowing which plants to combine, in what proportions, and in which preparation form (tea, tincture, capsule, topical) is a craft.
 It requires both knowledge and clinical intuition built over years of practice.